StarPlatinum6/StarPlatinum6/README.md

 - ✉️  You can contact me at [nbruscodev@proton.me](mailto:nbruscodev@proton.me)
 - 🧠  I'm learning Next.JS 13 & Three.JS.
 - 🤝  I'm open to collaborating on challenging projects.
 - ⚡  I've been in love with computers since I was just 2, thanks to my father.
 Back in the time, I used DOS and Norton Commander, playing games like Apache and Stunt.
 Since then, he taught me how to assemble PCs, and at the age of 8, I got my first gig!
-I still enjoy working on PC assembly from time to time.
+I still enjoy working on this from time to time.

 ## Skills